What Is a Master’s in Reading with an Elementary Education Emphasis?

-This course provides teachers with an introduction to applied research in education across the major quantitative, qualitative, and action research traditions.
+This course provides an introduction to applied research in education across the major quantitative, qualitative, and action research traditions.
 Coursework focuses on understanding the research process and its integrated components and evaluating published research reports from the perspective of a critical consumer.
-Teachers explore scientific reasoning and research design.
+Scientific reasoning and research design are also explored.

 This course focuses on brain research (from neuroscience to the behavioral and cognitive sciences) that relates to teaching and learning and suggests ways that brain research can be translated into what teachers do in schools and classrooms.
 Teacher candidates will examine the inner workings of the brain and the effect on student learning, memory, and transfer.
 Specifically, the course explores the body of knowledge that represents the application of brain research to classroom practice, and how knowledge about the human brain can affect the curricular, instructional, and assessment decisions that teachers make every day.
 Practicum/field experience hours: None.
 Fingerprint clearance not required.

-Reading specialist/Literacy coach candidates survey the theoretical and evidence-based foundations of reading and writing processes and instruction.
+Reading/Literacy specialist candidates survey the theoretical and evidence-based foundations of reading and writing processes and instruction.
 This survey includes an exploration of historical through current reading and writing development, processes, and components.
-Reading specialist/literacy coach candidates are introduced to ethical and professional roles.
+Reading/literacy specialist candidates are introduced to ethical and professional roles.
 Practicum/field experience hours: None.
 Fingerprint clearance not required.
 Practicum/field experience hours: None.
 Fingerprint clearance not required.

 Reading specialist/literacy coach candidates survey a variety of assessment tools and related practices.
 This survey prepares the reading specialist/literacy coach to plan and evaluate effective reading and writing instruction that optimizes student learning.
 In addition, the reading specialist/literacy coach candidates develop effective communication techniques.
 Practicum/field experience hours: 10.
 Fingerprint clearance required.
 Prerequisite: REA-500.